 Housing Market Status

-The housing market in Costa Rica has been quite strong in recent years, that is, until the pandemic happened.
+The housing market in Costa Rica has been quite strong in recent years.
+It’s even better after the pandemic.

 Needless to say, foreign investors buying houses is a bane to the economy.
 Similarly, there is a boost to the economy when existing expats in the country purchase properties, whether for use as a vacation home or to rent out.